Encrypt, tokenize, or mask data based on identity

-> Read the whitepaper on our Zero Trust data-level security platform.
+> Read the whitepaper on our identity-driven data security platform

 We’ve abstracted the messy and complex world of encryption, tokenization, masking, and key management into a simple API call and elegant integrations, allowing you to confidently secure sensitive data on the client-side in minutes.